readandprogress/reading.is-a.dev/_tabs/now.md

 permalink: /now
 ---

 Been trying to get back into writing as of late.
-I wasn't able to do any progress on my writing projects last year, and that really pains me so I will be focusing most my spare time on that, and I'm excited to share more of these projects when I can!
+I wasn't able to do any progress on my writing projects last year, and that really pains me. so I will be focusing most of my spare time on that, and I'm excited to share more of these projects when I can!

 *Last modified on:* {{ page.lastmod | date: "%Y-%m-%d" }}